In case of emergency, please call triple zero (000)

 Introduction

-Embarking on the journey to understand alcohol entails not only the curiosity to learn but also the responsibility to be aware of its effects and the safety precautions one should adhere to.
-In any concerning situation regarding the immediate health and safety of someone consuming alcohol, it’s imperative to call Triple Zero (000).
+Starting the journey to understand alcohol entails not only the curiosity to learn but also the responsibility to be aware of its effects and the safety precautions one should follow.
+In any situation regarding immediate health or safety of someone consuming alcohol, it’s imperative to call Triple Zero (000).

 Understanding Alcohol

-Knowing the facts about how alcohol impacts your body and mind can help you make better decisions about drinking, or help you choose whether or not you want to drink at all.
+Knowing the facts about alcohol and how it may impact your body and mind can help you make better decisions about drinking, or help you choose whether or not you want to drink at all.

 What is a standard drink?

-The definition of a standard drink varies depending on multiple factors: the type of alcohol, its strength, and the size of the glass.
+The definition of a standard drink is 10g of alcohol but the serving size can look very different depending on multiple factors: the type of alcohol, its strength, and the size of the glass.
 Your Room’s standard drinks calculator is a handy tool to get a clearer understanding—it might be more challenging than you anticipate.

 Mitigating Risks